 1. Ask For Lawyer Referrals From People Around You

-Personal injury is common, and many of your friends and family may have already worked with a lawyer for a medical malpractice suit, after getting into a car accident, or from a workplace incident.
+Many of your friends and family members may have already worked with a lawyer for a medical malpractice suit, after getting into a car accident, or from a workplace incident.

-Listen to past client experiences.
+You may wish to ask them about their respective experiences.
 Be sure to ask detailed questions (without prying) to get a good picture of what each person’s experience was like with their lawyer.
-Things to pay attention to may include if they were satisfied with the outcome, how helpful the lawyer was throughout the case, whether they felt their concerns were heard and their legal needs fully addressed, and if they went to trial, what was their trial experience like.
+Things to pay attention to may include whether they were satisfied with the outcome of their case, how helpful the lawyer was throughout the case, whether they felt their concerns were heard and their legal needs fully addressed, and if they went to trial, what was their trial experience like.

 2. Research Personal Injury Attorneys Online

-You can also check your list of potential lawyers against online rating sites.
+You can also search potential lawyers against online rating sites.
 These sites provide peer-reviewed ratings to help potential clients understand how reputable and skilled a prospective lawyer may be.

 3. Make A List Of Criteria That’s Important To You